-The annual plan presents a concise summary of the council's plan for the corresponding funding period (November 1, 2020 - October 31, 2021).
-The submission will be reviewed along with the application.
+The annual plan presents a concise summary of the council's plan for the corresponding funding period (November 1, 2021 - October 31, 2022).
+It will be reviewed along with the application.

-In no more than 1,000 words, please define the following for the upcoming funding period (November 1, 2020 - October 31, 2021):
+In no more than 1,000 words, provide the following for the upcoming funding period (November 1, 2021 - October 31, 2022):

-- 1. The council's strategic objectives - 2.
-The council's anticipated outcomes, aligned to strategic objectives - 3.
-The council's audiences served and plan to reach new and/or underserved audiences - 4.
-The council's process to solicit nominations for board members - 5.
-Anticipated challenges and/or changes in the council's organization, operations, and/or governance, as well as plans to manage change or mitigate risk
+- 1. Overall goals for council-conducted programs and council subaward-making (general goals) - 2.
+Anticipated outcomes, aligned to goals - 3.
+Anticipated audiences served and plans to reach new and/or underserved audiences - 4.
+Process for determining board composition and for soliciting nominations for board members - 5.
+Plans for meeting cost-share requirements, including subaward cost-share, plans to raise outside funds, and a list of which staff members/human resources are involved in the council's fundraising effort - 6.
+Goals, anticipated challenges and/or changes in the council's organization, operations, and/or governance, as well as plans to manage change and mitigate risk

-Additionally, and excluded from the word count, please provide the following information:
+Additionally, and excluded from the word count, provide the following information based on your board at the time of completing this annual plan:

 - 1. The total number of board members as per by-laws (including gubernatorial appointees)

 - 2. The total current board membership

 - a.
 Length of regular appointment term (in years)

 - b.
 Renewable term (yes/no)

 - c.
 Maximum years of continuous service

 - 3. The number of gubernatorial appointees as per by-laws

 - a.
 Length of term (in years)

 - b.
 Renewable term (yes/no)

 - c.
 Maximum years of continuous service

 - d.
 Co-extensive with governor's term (yes/no)

 - 4. The number of members on which you base the number of gubernatorial appointees

 - 5. The length of term for board chairs (in years)

 - a.
 Renewable (yes/no)

 - b.
 Maximum years of continuous service

-Use a font size no smaller than 11 points.
+Use a font size no smaller than 11 point.
 Name the file plan.pdf.